zedif/julia-introduction/episodes/05-modules.md

 end
 ```

-When `main.jl` is loaded in any way all the code in `vectors.jl` will be
-evaluated in the scope of the `OurVectors` module.
-On could potentially split
+When `main.jl` is loaded in any way all the code in `vectors.jl` will be evaluated in the scope of the `OurVectors` module.
-the code of a module into several files this way.
+Code of a module can be split into several files this way.

 Also note, that it is idiomatic to not indent the code in a module relative to
 the `module` statement.
 Module names are usually set in upper camel-case.